mattleeder/animated-happiness/README.md

 To Do:

-Clean up objects (prune methods, add comparisons between players) Make elo data easy to attach to matches, elo gained/lost per player, player performance target and actuals Add player filter for matches (only show matches with player x) Add elo table
+Clean up objects (prune methods, add comparisons between players)
+Make elo data easy to attach to matches, elo gained/lost per player, player performance target and actuals
+Add ability to create balanced teams an cycle through, or partial assemble teams and have the rest filled out